 You will need to get a license (most state-licensed breeders are able to issue one) and by law, the skunk is de-sacked at four weeks (this is usually covered in the adoption fee).
 Finally, you should get your skunk spayed or neutered.

 Female skunks go through a very rough heat cycle that can cause lasting damage, reducing their lifespan; while males will start urine marking.
 A pet skunk that has been spayed/neutered can live as long as 20 years.
+Conversely, a mother skunk often only lives around two to three years.

 Benefits of Skunks